procore/documentation/building_applications/building_apps_define_manifest.md

 ---

 In order to deploy an App on the Procore platform, you must create a manifest for your App on the Developer Portal.
 The manifest defines the various components that make up your App and specifies additional instructions that users can follow after they install it.
 The following sections cover App component types as well as manifest format and structure.
 You will need to understand these concepts in order to create a proper App manifest.

 ## Understanding App Component Types

 The Procore platform currently supports two App component types that you define in the App manifest.

 _Data connection_ components are used in Apps that read or write data to/from Procore using the available Procore API resources.
 Since this type of App requires authentication with the Procore API, the data connection component is used to define the OAuth 2.0 authorization grant type for the App (i.e., authorization_code or implicit).
-For additional information on OAuth 2.0 authorization grant types, see [Choosing an OAuth 2.0 Grant Type]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_choose_grant_type.md %})  .
+For additional information on OAuth 2.0 authorization grant types, see [Choosing an OAuth 2.0 Grant Type]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_choose_grant_type.md %}).
 It is important to note that an App can only have one data connection component.

 _Embedded_ components are used in Apps that launch in an iframe within the Procore user interface as an embedded experience.
 Embedded components are used to define the various attributes of an embedded experience App including the App name, the iframe source URL, and any custom fields required for the installation and configuration steps.
 Currently, Apps designed for the embedded experience can only contain one embedded component instance.
 If an embedded experience App also requires authentication with the Procore API, then the App manifest also needs to include a data connection component

 ## App Manifest Format and Structure

-The manifest format and structure adheres to the [JSON schema](https://json-schema.org/).
+The manifest format and structure adheres to the [JSON schema](https://json-schema.org/){:target="_blank" rel="noopener"}.
 Below is an example App manifest that helps to describe the various sections of the manifest.

 ```
 {